kjwtang/fish-marksun-and-jiawen/README.md

 ## Assignment
 This repository is a general data assessment of global fisheries stock and collapse over the past decacdes.
 It uses large-scale database containing multiple tables to construct a time series fisheries assessment.

+All work for this project in the assignment directory.
+Code is contained in the fish-assignment.Rmd notebook and final rendered output files are in the assignment directory as well.

 ## Special files

 All team repositories will also include most of the special files found here: